haskus/haskus-manual/source/system/programming/graphics/tutorial/listing_video_displays.rst

 Also remember that Connector entities can appear and disappear at runtime.
 That's because some technologies (such as `DisplayPort Multi-Stream Transport
 <https://en.wikipedia.org/wiki/DisplayPort#Multi-Stream_Transport_(MST)>`_)
-allows the use of connectors hubs which increases the number of video displays that can be connected at the same time.
+allow the use of connectors hubs which increases the number of video displays that can be connected at the same time.